Thomas H. Bashton, KX/145

 |

 Details of Thomas' story are contained within the main body of the text and the Timeline of this website.
-Below are more recent findings from Thomas' service:
+Below are the major actions where he served and the more recent findings from his service:

 |